tarwn/lessthandot-hugo/blogs/content/posts/2012-05-23-the-cloud-as-a-make.md

   - paas

 ---
-There&#8217;s been a lot of buzz about the cloud over the past years, with a lot of that attention going to IaaS and SaaS platforms, but there&#8217;s a revolution (or re-revolution) that is of even more importance, and that&#8217;s PaaS.
+There's been a lot of buzz about the cloud over the past years, with a lot of that attention going to IaaS and SaaS platforms, but there's a revolution (or re-revolution) that is of even more importance, and that's PaaS.
 What PaaS brings us is the ability to scale horizontally and treat CPU, memory, and storage as pools of resources that are as deep as our checkbooks allow.

 Forget about virtual servers.
 Remember that 60 hour job with a 24 hour deadline?
-Built on a PaaS platform and equipped with a couple hundred dollars, you won&#8217;t even be staying late today.
+Built on a PaaS platform and equipped with a couple hundred dollars, you won't even be staying late today.

-Today&#8217;s post is going to share highlights from a basic file processing application.
+Today's post is going to share highlights from a basic file processing application.
 Something you would find (hopefully better written) in any random enterprise IT shop or SaaS company.
 It offers a web page that lets you upload files, a button to process files, a basic and poorly written list of the processed and unprocessed files, and an unattended worker.
 The trick is that this application was written on top of Windows Azure, so I can play tricks with time just by twisting the dial from one file processor to twenty.

 ## The Basic File Processor

 The file processing in the sample application is intended to be a sample workload.
-It consists of reading files completely into memory and passing them around, spinning through them one character at a time, replacing each character in the line with it&#8217;s upper case variant.
+It consists of reading files completely into memory and passing them around, spinning through them one character at a time, replacing each character in the line with it's upper case variant.
 Very critical stuff, very performant.

 In addition to running the process via the website, I also need an unattended application that will can run the same processing function.
 If I owned the server, this would be a scheduled task or service.
 As an Azure Worker the code will be remarkably similar.